 Elgin K. Eckert - Ph.D.

 Ph.D. in Romance Languages and Literatures from Harvard University

 M.A. in Classical Philology from Harvard University

 Elgin K. Eckert’s background is in Italian literature and cultural studies.
 She is most interested in how cultural identity and cultural memory come across in (contemporary) narrative fiction.
-Most of my recent publications focus on the way identity and memory are represented in Italian crime fiction.
+Most of her recent publications focus on the way identity and memory are represented in Italian crime fiction.

-I believe very strongly in an interdisciplinary approach.
-Many of the courses I teach are hybrid courses: one course for example looks at narrative from both a visual (film) as well as a verbal (literature) point of view, comparing and contrasting these two forms of expression.
+Elgin K. Eckert believes very strongly in an interdisciplinary approach.
+Many of the courses she teaches are hybrid courses: one course for example looks at narrative from both a visual (film) as well as a verbal (literature) point of view, comparing and contrasting these two forms of expression.
 Another course analyzes the mafia in Italy and the United States from both a historical and cinematic angle – the aim in that course is to identify stereotypes, myths, and legends created by fictional portrayals of Cosa nostra through a careful study of the historical phenomenon and its impact on society.

-In my courses I tend to review basic concepts (such as cinematic techniques or narrative voice) in order to give a basic background to all students, even those who might never have taken a film studies or literature course before.
+In her courses she tends to review basic concepts (such as cinematic techniques or narrative voice) in order to give a basic background to all students, even those who might never have taken a film studies or literature course before.
 She then goes on to challenge her students to apply the basic concepts and start to analyze the primary sources (literary, cinematic or historical) in order to have them arrive at realizing how the issues examined in class have a broader implication on their own lives and beyond.